Sleep Problems in Children

 How to get referral for sleep testing for your child

-- Our staff will contact you to arrange for a consultation with paediatric sleep physician
+- Our staff will contact you to arrange a consultation with a paediatric sleep physician

-- The paediatric sleep physician will make an judgment if your child needs a sleep study and the type of sleep study required
+- The paediatric sleep physician will make a judgment if your child needs a sleep study and the type of sleep study required

 - Following the sleep study a review consultation will be organised with the sleep physician and he/she will advise you appropriate management